schuetzgroup/sdt-python/README.rst

 to update everything.

-If the conda installation was converted to `conda forge`, type
+If the conda-forge installation is used, type

 ::

     conda update sdt-python

-in an Anaconda prompt.
+in a Miniforge prompt.

 If `pip` is used, run